giovybus/bitcoinApp/README.md

 # bitcoinApp
-BitcoinApp it's a mobile application with HTML5, ionic framework that use angularjs, with this application you can see your mining dashboard, by reading the JSON stream from mining.bitcoin.cz
+BitcoinApp is a mobile application with HTML5, ionic framework that uses angularjs, with this application you can see your mining dashboard, by reading the JSON stream from mining.bitcoin.cz